revathskumar/blog.revathskumar.com/_posts/2020-06-26-auto-deploy-to-heroku-using-gitlab-ci.md

     - vendor/ruby
 ```

-Once the basic config is done.
-Let configure the to run test cases.
+Once the basic config is done, let us configure the gitlab ci to run the test cases.

 # <a class="anchor" name="tests" href="#tests"><i class="anchor-icon"></i></a>Tests

-To run the test cases we have to first install the missing dependencies like `nodejs`, `postgresql-client` (to run migrations), `yarn` etc. All these installations can be done as part of the `before_script`.
+To run the test cases, we have to first install the missing dependencies like `nodejs`, `postgresql-client` (to run migrations), `yarn` etc. All these installations can be done as part of the `before_script`.

 You can give a name for the stage using `stage` config in the test block.